Trigana Air Flight 267: Recovery

 BASARNAS sent 250 personnel to Oksibil in response to the crash.
 Due to the thin air at this high altitude rescuers were unable to use air transport to recover victims or wreckage, necessitating an overland recovery.
 The terrain itself was described as "very steep" and it took around three days to reach the wreckage on foot, or six hours by vehicle.
 Indonesian National Police sent three Disaster Victim Identification (DVI) teams into the area to identify the victims of the crash.
 The bodies were transported to a military hospital in Jayapura.
 However, bad weather and low visibility hampered the search and rescue effort.
 Weather systems around the wreckage were "unpredictable", according to BASARNAS.
 The identification of the victims used DNA, tooth samples and forensic DNA analysis from surviving family members.
 The families sent post-mortem and ante-mortem data to the police.

-By 18 August 2015 all of the dead had been found, but bad weather prevented the recovery of victims' bodies.
+By 18 August 2015, all of the dead had been found, but bad weather prevented the recovery of victims' bodies.
 Some victims' bodies were intact and exhibited burn injuries, others were mutilated and difficult to identify.
 Photos taken from the crash site reveal that the aircraft had been heavily fragmented into smaller pieces by the force of the impact with no chance of survival.
-By nightfall on 19 August seventeen bodies had been carried out from the crash site.
-The Flight Data Recorder was eventually found on 20 August and shown to media.
+By nightfall on 19 August, 17 bodies had been carried out from the crash site.
+The flight data recorder was eventually found on 20 August and shown to the media.

-Aircraft and operator

-The ATR 42 aircraft was registered PK-YRN, it was manufactured in 1988 and originally operated in the United States before being transferred to Trigana Air in 2005.
-The airline operated five more of the same aircraft type and three aircraft of the larger ATR 72 variant at the time of the crash.

-Aircraft operated by Trigana Air were involved in fourteen accidents between 1992 and 2016, eleven of which resulted in hull loss.